Welcome to the .NET Reactor Help file, which fully documents

 your source includes industry leading NecroBit technology, which is

-you can use for .NET assemblies.
+for .NET assemblies.

 In addition to industry leading intellectual property protection,